State: September 2020

-You have the following rights towards us as far as the use of your personal data is concerned:
+You have the following rights in terms of the use of your personal data:

-You can ask us to send you a copy of the personal data that we have collected about you.
+You can ask us to send you a copy of the personal data that we have collected.

-You can notify us if your personal information has changed or if you want us to change the personal information we collect about you.
+You can notify us if your personal data has changed or if you want us to change the personal data we collect.

-In certain cases, you may ask us to delete the personal information we collect about you.
+In certain cases, you can ask us to delete the personal data we collect.

-Right to limitation of processing Art.
-18 DS-GVO
+Right to restriction of processing in accordance with Art.
+18 GDPR

-In certain cases, you have the right to request the limitation of the processing of your data.
+In certain cases, you have the right to restrict the processing of your data.

-Right to revoke consent given and objection to processing pursuant to Art.
-7 para.
-3, Art.
-21 DS-GVO
+Right to revoke consent and to object in accordance with Art.
+7 § 3, Art.
+21 GDPR

-If you have given consent to the processing of your data, you can withdraw consent for future data processing at any time.
-This withdrawal of consent influences the permissibility of the processing of your personal data after you have given it to us.
+If you have consented to having your data processed, you can withdraw your consent for future data processing at any time.
+Withdrawing your consent has an effect on the permissibility of processing your personal data.

 If we base the processing of your personal data on a weighing of interests, you can object to the processing.
-This is the case if the processing of the data is not necessary to the fulfilment of your contract.
-In the event of such an objection, we ask you to explain the reasons why we should not process your personal data as we have done.
-In the event of your justified objection, we will examine the situation and either discontinue or adapt the data processing or highlight and justify our reasons, on the basis of which we will continue the processing.
+This is the case if the processing of the data is not necessary for the fulfilment of your contract.
+In the event of such an objection, we ask you to explain the reasons why we should not process your personal data in the way that we have done.
+If your objection is justified, we will examine the situation and either stop or adapt the data processing or explain our reasons for continuing to process your data.

-Right of appeal pursuant to Art.
-77 DS-GVO
+Right of appeal in accordance with Art.
+77 GDPR

-If you have a problem with us using your data, we will always be more than happy to discuss how we can solve this issue.
-If, however, you feel that we were unable to help you solve the problem, you also have the right to complain to a data protection supervisory authority about the processing of your personal data by us.
+We will always try to find a solution should you have a problem with the way we use your data.
+If you feel we were unable to help you resolve the issue, you also have the right to complain to a data protection supervisory authority about our processing of your personal data.

 We rely on you to ensure that your personal data is complete, accurate and up to date.
 Please inform us immediately of any changes or inaccuracies in your personal data by sending an email to email@example.com.